qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

     # do the experiment
     exp_data_over = overamp_cal.run(backend).block_for_results()
+    exp_data_over.figure(0)

-    print(f"The ping-pong pattern points on the figure below indicate") print(f"an over rotation which makes the initial state rotate more than pi.") print(f"Therefore, the miscalibrated X gate makes the qubit stay away from the Bloch sphere equator.") exp_data_over.figure(0)
+The ping-pong pattern on the figure indicates an over-rotation which makes the initial state rotate more than :math:`\pi`.

-We now look at a pulse with an under rotation to see how the FineXAmplitude experiment detects this error.
-We will compare the results to the over rotation above.
+We now look at a pulse with an under rotation to see how the :class:`.FineXAmplitude` experiment detects this error.
+We will compare the results to the over-rotation above.

 .. jupyter-execute::